Table of contents

 Sarah Lam’s cover page

-Sarah Lam’s interior architecture portfolio cover is elegantly simple, but the touch of its faded pink color gives it liveliness.
+Sarah Lam’s interior architecture portfolio is elegantly simple, but the touch of its faded pink color gives it liveliness.
 The subtle line drawings provide a visual reassurance that we’re about to see some stunning projects.

-Takeaway: Don’t be afraid of using colors, but also consider how it will look if your portfolio is printed in black and white.
+Don’t be afraid of using colors, but also consider how it will look if your portfolio is printed in black and white.

 #10 Pay Attention to Your Images

-Takeaway: If you’re using photography or renderings, make sure to opt for the best-quality for a good first impression.
+If you’re using photography or renderings, make sure to opt for the best-quality for a good first impression.

 #11 Use Typography to Your Advantage

-Takeaway: Typography can help you guide your audience’s eyes from the most important information to the least important one.
+Typography can help you guide your audience’s eyes from the most important information to the least important one.
 Use it to your advantage.

 Key Takeaways – Summary